Navigating Leave Encashment in Contract Staffing: How Should It Impact CTC and Billing?

 svsrana

-at zamil group, 4.5 billion, we used to allow sick leaves strictly on hospital advise (manipulation reduced).
+At Zamil Group, a 4.5 billion company, we used to allow sick leaves strictly on hospital advice (manipulation reduced).
+We were the forerunners in implementing "no attendance marking."

-encashment of leaves are not encouraged in any leading company worldwide cos it drives medical costs.
+Encashment of leaves is not encouraged in any leading company worldwide because it drives medical costs.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute